-The Parking Area Container Storage Unit (Parking Area Unit) is an asphalt and concrete surface extending from north of the rail sidings to the WHB, within the Controlled Area.
+The Parking Area Container Storage Unit (Parking Area Unit) is an asphalt and concrete surface which extends south from the WHB to the chain-link security fence, within the Controlled Area.
 The Parking Area Unit shall be enclosed by chain link fence.
-The Parking Area Unit shall comprise a surface area of no more than 137,050 ft2 (12,730 m2), as depicted in Permit Attachment M, Figure M-2.
+The Parking Area Unit shall comprise a surface area of no more than 137,050 ft (12,730 m), as depicted in Permit Attachment M, Figure M-2.